Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Software/Networks/Protocols/Remote Desktop Protocol.md

   - RDP
   - rdp
 ---
-RDP is used for remote desktop connections, allowing users to access and control a remote computer.
+**Remote desktop protocol** (RDP) is used for remote desktop connections, allowing users to access and control a remote computer.